-Please call 1-866-817-0201 if you invested in either Rhino Capital, Global Credit Recovery, Delmarva Capital, DeVille Asset Management, or Riverwalk Financial.
-We are currently investigating potential recovery avenues for investors.
+Please call 1-866-817-0201 if you invested in either Rhino Capital, Global Credit Recovery (GCS), Delmarva Capital, Aspen Street, DeVille Asset Management, or Riverwalk Financial.
+We are currently representing investors.
 Initial consultations are free.
 Representations are done on a contingency basis.

 The Securities and Exchange Commission said Wednesday that it has filed a complaint and obtained a court order concerning the aforementioned financial entities, halting an ongoing “Ponzi-like” scheme that raised more than $345 million from over 230 investors.